hrsetyono/acf/readme.txt

 **Add them anywhere.** Fields can be added all over WP including posts, users, taxonomy terms, media, comments and even custom options pages!

 **Show them everywhere.** Load and display your custom field values in any theme template file with our hassle free developer friendly functions!

+= Version 5 Early Access =

+Advanced Custom Fields version 5 is scheduled for release in mid 2018.
+This major update introduces new fields, new locations and new features!

+To help provide the most seamless update possible, we have included a simple **Early Access** opt-in feature to enable the update now.
+[Learn more](https://www.advancedcustomfields.com/resources/upgrade-guide-version-5/)

 = Features =
 * Simple & Intuitive